ellismiranda/dealer-product/readme.md

 This project makes use of the Botkit-Starter-Kit for Facebook found at [Botkit](https://github.com/howdyai/botkit).

+It is dockerized, so (assuming you have `docker` and `docker-compose` installed) you can run it with `docker-compose up`.

+Postgres isn't part of docker yet.

 # Botkit Starter Kit for Facebook

 This repo contains everything you need to get started building a bot with Botkit and Botkit Studio!